aroraharsh23/abc/README3.md

-# Get Citrix ADC VPX URL on Azure Marketplace
+# Get Citrix ADC VPX on Azure Marketplace

-This guide explains the steps to create the URL for Citrix ADC VPX on Azure Markerplace.
+This guide explains the steps to create Citrix ADC VPX on Azure Markerplace.

 #### Prerequisites: